 tmux-ide

-This creates a layout with a lead and two teammates in the top row, plus a dev server and shell in the bottom row.
+This creates a layout with a lead and two teammate-ready Claude panes in the top row, plus a dev server and shell in the bottom row.

 Configuration

-Add a team block to your ide.yml and assign role to your Claude panes:
+Add a team block to your ide.yml and annotate Claude panes with roles:

 name: my-app